CS PhD Student Purchasing Guidelines

-This document outlines Engineering IT's recommendoations for CS PHD students when purchasing equipment.
+This document outlines Engineering IT's recommendations for CS PhD students when purchasing equipment.

 EngrIT Support

-University and Engineering IT policy require us to handle all University owned computers before use.
+University and Engineering IT policy requires Engineering IT to handle all University owned computers before use.
 In almost all cases machines go through an imaging process, wiping all existing data on the machine.
-We then install a University licensed OS, University Licensed software, and the University's security software.
-Equipment ordered through the CS PHD equipment program are automatically imaged by EngrIT prior to pickup at receiving.
+We then install a University licensed OS, University licensed software, and the University's security software.
+Equipment ordered through the CS PhD equipment program are automatically imaged by EngrIT prior to pickup at receiving.

 Apple devices should be purchased through TechZone.
-It's not only the only source of on-campus Apple products, machines bought there are automatically added to our system, speeding up the set up process.
-After imaging, a program called "Managed Software Center" will be present on all Macbook's, allowing easy install of University licensed software.
+It is not only the only source of on-campus Apple products, machines bought there are automatically added to our system, speeding up the set up process.
+After imaging, a program called "Managed Software Center" will be present on all Mac computers, allowing easy install of University licensed software.

 All other computers are imaged with Windows.
 Windows machines have a program called "Software Center" installed on them, allowing easy install of University licensed software.

 Since these devices are primarily for traditional office use (word processing, email, telecom, etc.), Linux is not recommended.
-If you want Linux, bring your machine to the helpdesk in Siebel 2302.
-We'll install Ubuntu and our security software on your device.
+If you want Linux, bring your machine to the helpdesk in Siebel 2302 and IT can install Ubuntu and the security software on your device.
 Note that Engineering IT has limited Linux support compared to Apple or Windows machines.

 Warranty Guidelines